With a range from $59.99 right up to $249.95, Fitbit has done its best to cater to everyone looking to buy their first fitness tracker.

 Wareable verdict: Fitbit Surge review

-A bit of a retro tracker, the One is now pricier than the Flex, which is odd.
+A bit of a retro tracker, the One is now the same price as the Flex 2, which is odd.
 It differs by coming in a clip-on form factor, handy for bras and suchlike.
 It also has a clock and, like the Charge, offers elevation tracking.

 Sleep tracking is onboard, but with no automatic detection, and there are no extras like automatic exercise detection either.
 It will work with Fitbit's new Sleep Schedule mode though.
 You get the same app and steps/distance tracking for a nice price in an inoffensive device.
 It's a bit fugly, but the OLED shows you fitness stats.
 Plus the battery life is a winner at ten days or more.